Danielle Lyons: the founder of Black Girls Surf was attacked by Wagner Lima | Photo: Rhonda Harper

 The owner of a surf school in California is under fire after pulling a female surfer's leash at the Venice Pier.

-Wagner Lima, the founder of Brazilian Surf Club, grabbed Danielle Lyons' leg rope until she fell into the water.
+Wagner Lima, the founder of the Brazilian Surf Club, grabbed Danielle Lyons' leg rope until she fell into the water.
 Lyons was riding a small right-hand wave under priority.

 "Not only is what he did super dangerous - it's assault.
 If I was a novice surfer, I could have knocked my teeth out.
-In all my years of surfing I've never been attacked unprovoked like this," explained Danielle.
+In all my years of surfing, I've never been attacked unprovoked like this," explained Danielle.

 Danielle Black Lyons is the president of San Diego Surf Ladies.
 She is still not sure whether Lima's behavior was "was localism, racism or sexism."

-But the aggression was caught on tape by Rhonda Rhodes, owner of Black Girls Surf, and by NBC.
 The TV station was filming a profile on Khadjou Sambe, Senegal's first and only professional surfer, who dreams of representing her country in the Olympic Games.

 Caught On Tape